mazwat/mazwat.github.io/making-circuits-lm.md

 ## Digital Control Systems

-The previous example is fine if we are just turning something on and off, but we want to create more complex lighting states, like an array of lights or a traffic light system we need to be able to control the lights programmtically.
+The previous example is fine if we are just turning something on and off, but if we want to create more complex lighting states, like an array of lights or a traffic light system we need to be able to control the lights programmtically.
 This is where Arduino comes in.